Azure/bicep-types-az/generated/app/microsoft.app/2022-01-01-preview/types.md

 ## CustomDomain
 ### Properties
 * **bindingType**: 'Disabled' | 'SniEnabled' | string: Custom Domain binding type.
-* **certificateId**: string (Required): Resource Id of the Certificate to be bound to this hostname.
-Must exist in the Managed Environment.
+* **certificateId**: string: Resource Id of the Certificate to be bound to this hostname.
 * **name**: string (Required): Hostname.

 ## CustomHostnameAnalysisResult